k0pernicus/zou/README.md

     zou [FLAGS] [OPTIONS] <url>

 FLAGS:
     -d, --debug          Active the debug mode
         --force          Assume Yes to all queries and do not prompt -h, --help           Prints help information
+    -s, --ssl_support    Switch to an SSL client
     -V, --version        Prints version information

 OPTIONS:
-    -f, --file <file>          The local file to save the remote content file -t, --threads <threads>    Threads which can use to download
+    -o, --output <output>         Specify the local output -t, --threads <threads>       Threads which can use to download

 ARGS:
     <url>